sib-swiss/containers-snakemake-training/docs/course_material/day2/4_optimising_snakemake.md

         -a {params.annotations} -T {threads} -o {output.gene_level} {input.bam_once_sorted} &>> {log}'  # Parameter was replaced here
     ```

 But doing this only shifted the problem: now, hard-coded paths are in `params` instead of `shell`.
 This is better, but not by much!
-Luckily, there is an even better way to handle parameters: instead of hard-coding parameter values in the Snakefile, Snakemake can use parameters (and their values) defined in config files.
+Luckily, there is an even better way to handle parameters: instead of hard-coding parameter values in the Snakefile, Snakemake can use parameters (and values) defined in config files.

 #### Config files